SovnSkyrim/Aldrnari/Modified Gameplay.md

 - **[Bluthanch](https://www.nexusmods.com/skyrim/mods/59552)**
 - **[Ravenholm](https://www.nexusmods.com/skyrim/mods/65528)**

 And that's it for this document!
 Thanks for reading all the way down.
 I hope you will have a good time with Aldrnari!
+If you wanna join the community discord; click [here](https://discord.gg/Hg7HgzuZ)!